 Church, School, or Work

 During holidays like Christmas and Easter, churches decorate altars with seasonal potted plants that are often donated by local nurseries and florists.
 At the end of the holiday—or sometimes after the holiday service— clergy will offer plants to parishioners to take home, rather than throwing them away.

 While we aren't suggesting you hang out during the holidays at local churches to score free plants, if you happen to be attending a service or are a member of the congregation, you can inquire... about the fate of the plants.
 Better yet, volunteer to distribute them to other members of the parish, and take one or two leftovers home for your garden.

 The same goes for school and work functions—if plants are being thrown out, speak up and take them home.

-Easter lillies planted in a home garden bloom in late spring.
+Plant "leftover" Easter lilies in a home garden and watch them bloom in late spring.
 And in some warm climates, like Southern California, poinsettias grow into trees or hedges.